 Dr. Krishauna Hines-Gaither (she/her) is the owner of Hines-Gaither Consulting, LLC.
 Krishauna holds a Ph.D. in Cultural Studies from UNC-Greensboro.
-She also serves as the Associate Vice President for Diversity, Equity & Inclusion at Guilford College in Greensboro, NC.
+She also serves as the Vice President for Equity, Diversity & Justice at Mount Saint Mary's University-Los Angeles.
 For almost 20 years, Krishauna was a college professor of Spanish.
 She has spearheaded diversity & inclusion initiatives for for almost two decades with schools and top-rated companies across the United States.
 Krishauna and Cécile (below) are under contract with Routledge Press to author the forthcoming book, The Antiracist World Language Classroom.
 Ella habla español.

 Pastor Julian Gaither (he/him) is a graduate of Impact University, where he received his Bachelor’s degree in Theology and a Master’s in Christian Counseling.
 Julian has conducted ministry in Kenya, Africa, Pakistan, Montreal, Canada, Toronto, Canada and across the United States.
 He works with a number of faith-based organizations helping them to reach their diversity, equity and inclusion goals.
 Julian also directed a camp for underserved youth, and actively works with incarceration rehabilitation.